msvalina/msvalina.github.io/content/pages/about-en.rst

 Marijan is jack of all trades, and master of none.

-Marijan is always searching to feel heartfelt wisdom.
-While standing at the edge of order an chaos.

 Marijan is also not a great runner.
 But this is cool photo of him.

 .. image:: |static|/assets/images/msvalina-running-btc2.jpg